How Does Latitude Affect Climate

 • Temperate Zone (23.5° - 66.5° latitude): Experiences moderate temperatures and variable precipitation.
 This zone includes a wide range of biomes, including deciduous forests, grasslands, and Mediterranean climates.

 It's crucial to remember that these zones are not rigidly defined; climate is also influenced by altitude, proximity to oceans, and local geographic features.
-However, latitude provides a foundational framework for understanding the global distribution of climates.
+Still, latitude provides a foundational framework for understanding the global distribution of climates.

 The Influence of Ocean Currents